brevzin/brevzin.github.io/_posts/2024-09-20-annotations.md

 };
 ```

 Here you can see the desired field names (`"first name"` and `"last name"`) coupled with their actual members.
-The funny construct `false as usize + 1 + 1`{:.lang-rust}, which is the number of fields to be serialized (which in this case is obviously `2`) is a consequence of wanting to support a different attribute.
+The funny construct `false as usize + 1 + 1`{:.lang-rust} is the number of fields to be serialized (which in this case is obviously `2`).
+This spelling in particular  is a consequence of wanting to support a different attribute.

 For example, if we added a middle name that we wanted to serialize only if it wasn't empty, there's an attribute for that: